Innovation & Impact in Education Award

-This award will be for a non-member whose outstanding public service has significantly contributed to the organization or the field.
-Honorary members or Association employees are not eligible for this award.
+This award is designed for non-members whose outstanding public service has significantly contributed to the organization or the field.
+Honorary members or AAP employees are not eligible for this award.

 McLean Outstanding Resident/Fellow

 This award will be given to a Resident/Fellow member who demonstrates outstanding academic performance in academic leadership, teaching and education, and research.
 Nominations for the McLean Outstanding Resident/Fellow Award must also include a letter of recommendation from the nominee's Program Director.

 This award is selected by a unanimous vote of the Awards Committee and by the Board of Trustees.
 Only one candidate may be nominated per year.
 Final selection is by a three-fourths affirmative vote of members present at a General Business Session.
 This award category of membership is reserved for the most distinguished physiatrist, an individual who is of international status, is recognized as a major contributor to the field by virtue of teaching, research, and scholarly publications and is noted for dedicated service to the AAP.
 Distinguished members have the right to vote and hold office and have a lifetime exemption from any dues or fees.